Empirical Analysis of Pull Requests for Google Summer of Code: Design Methodology

 \subsubsection{Pull Requests Data}

-The pull request data has 22 features related to different aspects of the pull requests.The features include the title (title of the pull request), body (description of the pull request), is\_merged (if the pull request has been merged to the code base), created\_at, closed\_at, review\_comments, commits, and so on.
-We also added a derived features that were computed from the the original data.
-The derived features is time\_taken which indicate the time difference between when the pull request was open and closed.
+The pull request dataset contains 22 features that captured different aspects of the pull requests.
+Key features include the title (title of the pull request), body (description of the pull request), is\_merged (if the pull request has been merged to the code base), created\_at, closed\_at, review\_comments, commits, and so on.
+We also computed a derived feature from the the original data for additional insights.
+The derived feature is called "time\_taken" and it captures the duration between opening and closure of a pull request.

-The final pull request data shows that there were a total of 17232 pull requests with 60 million lines of code added, 18 million lines of code deleted, across more than 300,000 files.
-On the average, a pull request was opened for 4.7 hours, has 4.3 comments and 9.5 review comments.
+The final pull request dataset encompasses 17,232 pull requests involving 60 million lines of code added, 18 million lines deleted, and modifications to over 300,000 files.
+On average, a pull request remained opened for 4.7 hours, garnered 4.3 comments and received 9.5 review comments.
 Table \ref{table_pull_stat} provides a statistical description of key pull request features.
 The is\_merge feature is assigned a value of 1 if the pull request has been merged and a value of 0 otherwise.
-Similarly, the State feature is assigned a value of 1 if it is closed, else it is assigned a value of 0.
-The table shows that 14775 (or 85.7\% of 17232) pull requests were successfully merged with the code base while 16235 (94.7\%) pull requests have been resolved and currently closed.
+Similarly, the state feature is assigned a value of 1 if it is closed, else it is assigned a value of 0.
+The table shows that 85.7\% (14,775) of the pull requests were successfully merged with the codebase while 94.7\% (16,235) were resolved and closed.